Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Keep this in mind when you decide on prices for your agency services.
 If a service has a high lock-in and low elasticity, you can likely charge higher rates for it.

 However, if the service is commoditized, clients might not hesitate to switch over if you stretch the prices.

 In a whitepaper on pricing, McKinsey classifies new products into three categories:

-- Revolutionary, i.e. products that change the way people think about an entire category (example: the iPhone).
+- Revolutionary, i.e. products that change the way people think about an entire category (for example the iPhone).

 - Evolutionary, i.e. products that offer incremental improvements over existing products (example: Samsung Galaxy S series phones).

-- Me-too, i.e. products that don’t offer anything radically new or better than existing products (example: most cheap Android phones).
+- Me-too, i.e. products that don’t offer anything radically new or better than existing products (for example most cheap Android phones).